kartikkamatkar/kartikkamatkar/README.md

 ## 🚀 About Me

-I'm a **Computer Engineering student** passionate about building scalable software, solving Data Structures & Algorithms problems, and willing to become Good Engineer....
+I'm a **Computer Engineering student** passionate about building scalable software, solving Data Structures & Algorithms problems, and willing to become Good Engineer.....

 ---